Pelosi confirms trip to Asia, but no mention of Taiwan | Law-Order

 - China

-The speaker of the U.S. House of Representatives, Nancy Pelosi, confirmed Sunday she will visit four Asian countries this week but made no mention of a possible stop in Taiwan that has riled Beijing, which claims the island democracy as its own territory.
+The speaker of the US House of Representatives, Nancy Pelosi, confirmed on Sunday she will visit four Asian countries this week but made no mention of a possible stop in Taiwan that has fuelled tension with Beijing, which claims the island democracy as its own territory.

+Pelosi said in a statement she is leading a congressional delegation to Singapore, Malaysia, South Korea and Japan to discuss trade, the COVID-19 pandemic, climate change, security and "democratic governance".

 "Under the strong leadership of President Biden, America is firmly committed to smart, strategic engagement in the region, understanding that a free and flourishing Indo-Pacific is crucial to prosperity in our nation and around the globe," Pelosi's statement said.

+They have no official relations but are linked by billions of dollars of trade and investment.

-The United States switched diplomatic recognition from Taipei to Beijing in 1979 but maintains informal relations with the island.
-Washington is obligated by federal law to see that Taiwan's government has the means to defend itself.
+The US switched diplomatic recognition from Taipei to Beijing in 1979, but maintains informal relations with the island.
+Washington is obligated by federal law to see that Taiwan has the means to defend itself.

+Washington's "One China policy" says it takes no position on the status of the two sides but wants their dispute resolved peacefully.
+Beijing promotes an alternative "One China principle" that says they are one country and the Communist Party is its leader.

+Members of Congress publicly backed Pelosi's interest in visiting Taiwan despite Chinese opposition.
+They want to avoid being seen as yielding to Beijing.

 "The Air Force's multi-type fighter jets fly around the treasured island of the motherland, tempering and enhancing the ability to maintain national sovereignty and territorial integrity," military spokesman Col. Shen Jinke said on Sunday, referring to Taiwan.